-Hevingham and Marsham Primary School Partnership are community schools.
-We can shape and develop provision for all of our learners ensuring achievement for all.
+Hevingham Primary School and Hevingham Under 5's wants to include your suggestions to allow us to shape and develop provision for all of our learner's ensuring achievement for all.
 This SEND report declares our annual offer to learners with SEND but to be effective it needs the views of all parents/carers, learners, governors and staff.
 So please engage with our annual process to 'assess plan, do and review' provision for SEND.

 If you have any queries or complaints about any provision that the school has offered your child please come and see you child's class teacher in the first instance.
-If you feel you need further information or support please book an appointment with the school's SENDCo, Lydia Board.
+If you feel you need further information or support, please book an appointment with the school's SENDCo, Lydia Board.